 In the end, the value of any particular blog derives from a combination of technical and social features.
-The technical features make it easy for a blogger and his or her community to engage in an ongoing conversation on some topic of shared interest.
-But the social norms and patterns of use that emerge over time in each blog are what determine whether technology features will be harnessed for good or ill.
-Some blogs develop norms of fairness, accuracy, proper attribution, quality writing, and good faith argumentation, and attract readers that find these norms attractive.
-Others mix it up with hotly contested debate, one-sided partisanship, or deliberately provocative posts, attracting a decidedly different type of discourse.
+The technical features make it easy for a blogger and his or her community to reach out for an ongoing conversation on some topic of shared interest.
+But the social side means that unless a reader base discovers a blog and is engaged, an effort will have little impact.

-- Blogs provide a rapid way to distribute ideas and information from one writer to many readers. - Ranking engines, trackbacks, and comments allow a blogger's community of readers to spread the word on interesting posts and participate in the conversation, and help distinguish and reinforce the reputations of widely read blogs. - Well-known blogs can be powerfully influential, acting as flashpoints on public opinion. - Firms ignore influential bloggers at their peril, but organizations should also be cautious about how they use and engage blogs, and avoid flagrantly promotional or biased efforts. - Top blogs have gained popularity, valuations, and profits that far exceed those of many leading traditional newspapers, and leading blogs have begun to attract well-known journalists away from print media. - Senior executives from several industries use blogs for business purposes, including marketing, sharing ideas, gathering feedback, press response, image shaping, and reaching consumers directly without press filtering.
+- Blogs provide a rapid way to distribute ideas and information from one writer to many readers. - Search engines, social media sharing, and trackbacks allow a blogger's community of readers to spread the word on interesting posts and help distinguish and reinforce the reputations of widely read blogs. - The comments section in blogs can create a conversation to gather opinion, vet ideas, and brainstorm.
+Public commentary can also apply pressure to correct inaccuracies and keep a blogger honest. - Well-known blogs can be powerfully influential, acting as flashpoints on public opinion. - Firms ignore influential bloggers at their peril, but organizations should also be cautious about how they use and engage blogs and avoid flagrantly promotional or biased efforts. - Top blogs have gained popularity, valuations, and profits that far exceed those of many leading traditional newspapers, and leading blogs have begun to attract well-known journalists away from print media. - Senior executives from several industries use blogs for business purposes, including marketing, sharing ideas, gathering feedback, press response, image shaping, and reaching consumers directly without press filtering.

-- 1. Visit Technorati and find out which blogs are currently the most popular.
+- 1. Search online to find out which blogs are currently the most popular.
 Why do you suppose the leaders are so popular? - 2.
 How are popular blogs discovered?
 How is their popularity reinforced? - 3.
 Are blog comment fields useful?
 If so, to whom or how?
 What is the risk associated with allowing users to comment on blog posts?
 How should a blogger deal with comments that they don't agree with? - 4.
 Why would a corporation, an executive, a news outlet, or a college student want to blog?
 What are the benefits?
 What are the concerns? - 5.
 Identify firms and executives that are blogging online.
 Bring examples to class and be prepared to offer your critique of their efforts. - 6.
 How do bloggers make money?
 Do all bloggers have to make money?
 Do you think the profit motive influences their content? - 7.
 Investigate current U.S. Federal Trade Commission laws (or the laws in your home country) that govern bloggers and other social media use.
 How do these restrictions impact how firms interact with bloggers?
 What are the penalties and implications if such rules aren't followed?
 Are there unwritten rules of good practice that firms and bloggers should consider as well?
 What might those be? - 8.
-According to your reading, how does the blog The Huffington Post compare with the popularity of newspaper Web sites? - 9.
+Investigate blogs online and share your list of favorites with your professor.
+Why do you like the blogs on your list?
+Are there blogs that are particularly useful for students of this course?
+Which ones? - 9.
 What advantage do blogs have over the MSM?
 What advantage does the MSM have over the most popular blogs? - 10.
-Start a blog using Blogger.com, WordPress.com, or some other blogging service.
+Start a blog using Tumblr, Blogger.com, WordPress.com, or some other blogging service.
 Post a comment to another blog.
-Look for the trackback field when making a post, and be sure to enter the trackback for any content you cite in your blog.
+Look for the trackback field when making a post-if it's available, be sure to enter the trackback for any content you cite in your blog.